havenstadrp/documentatie/docs/guide/jobs/politie.md

 ## Introduction

 * This resource manages police functions and interactions
-* Objects for police to place down via [qb-radialmenu.md](qb-radialmenu.md "mention") such as traffic cones and spike strips
 * Police stash, garage and armory
 * Cuffing players functions
 * Evidence system including blood DNA drops and fingerprints